ckormanyos/real-time-cpp/examples/chapter11_07a/readme.md

 The spigot-type calculation that was introduced in earlier examples is used.

-The calculation requires significant RAM, much more than is available on our target system with the $8$--bit microcontroller.
+The calculations requires considerable amounts of RAM, much more than is available on our target system with the $8$--bit microcontroller.
 For this purpose, a $4~\text{MByte}$ external serial SRAM is used.
 This simplifies the breadboard wiring significantly